Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/setup_work_locally.md

 You have two options to clone the the Axway repository to your local machine:

 1. Clone the Axway repository directly.
+Contact an Axway representative for the URL.
 This requires that you have write permissions on the repository to make any changes.
 2. Fork (make a copy) of the Axway repository in your personal GitHub account and clone the fork.
 To fork the repository, follow the steps in [Fork a repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).

 To clone the Axway repository directly, enter the following commands in WSL: